extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 (:> got 4 0 (play syn1 (rel 60 @1) 80 dur) '(4 0 (2 3)))
 ```

-For `rel` and `qnt`, if you want to have a _specific_ pattern use a different
+However, if you want a pattern which uses `scale`, `rel` and `qnt` to use a
-scale (i.e. not the current value of the global `*scale*` variable) you can
+different scale (i.e. not the current value of the global `*scale*` variable)
-provide an optional third argument function.
-So if the previous pattern has too
+you can provide an optional third argument function.
+So if the previous pattern
-dark a vibe for you, you can play it in a major key:
+has too dark a vibe for you, you can play it in a major key:

 ```extempore
 (:> got 4 0 (play syn1 (rel 60 @1 (pc:scale 0 'ionian)) 80 dur) '(4 0 (2 3)))